taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 ### Screen

 Within the `beginDrawing()` and `endDrawing()` methods, the screen will update.
-Unfortunately, for the Raylib implementation I had to access the interface directly from the script instead of keeping everything contained in the interface, but it works.
+For the Raylib implementation I accessed the interface directly from the script instead of keeping everything contained in the interface, but it works.

 ```js
 r.BeginDrawing()